neha-official/neha-official.github.io/_posts/2017-07-14-what-part-of-aging-do-you-wish-someone-had-warned-you-about.md

 ---
 layout: post
-title: "What Part of Aging Do You Wish Someone Had Warned You About?"
+title: "Parts of Aging You Wish You'd Been Warned About"
 description: Reddit users weigh in on the advice they wish their younger selves had known.
 date: 2017-07-14
 tags: [life perspective]
 comments: true
 share: true
 published: true
+f-image: /images/posts/aging.jpg
 category: life
 ---